 Because Ragdoll Cats have little undercoat, they shed moderately throughout the year and more heavily in spring and fall.
 This also means less matting, but regular brushing is still necessary to keep the coat smooth, soft and free of tangles, mats and dead hair.
 If you’re gentle, your Ragdoll will adore the attention during grooming.

 Although DNA tests exist to help breeders weed out certain health problems, some complications may still arise for a Ragdoll.
 She may develop bladder stones or hypertrophic cardiomyopathy, a form of heart disease.
-Ragdolls also have a predisposition for feline infectious peritonitis.
+Ragdolls also have a predisposition for feline infectious peritonitis, and frequently develop allergies as well.